AI-Driven BIM Classification and Metadata Structuring for SketchUp Components

 Expected Outcomes

-• Reduction in BIM preparation time by 75-85%
+• Reduction in early-stage BIM IFC model preparation time by 75-85% (typically equivalent to manpower cost savings of at least 60%)

 • Improvement in consistency, efficiency and drastically reduce time to organising data in digital deliverables across teams